Privacy policy

 Who we are

-We have appointed a data privacy manager who is responsible for overseeing questions in relation to this Notice.
+We have appointed a data privacy manager who is responsible for overseeing questions about this Notice.
 If you have any questions about this Notice, including any requests to exercise your legal rights as a data subject, please contact our data privacy manager using the details set out below.

 Full name of legal entity: TILLIT Limited